Chief Executive Officer

 Chief Communications Officer

-The Sport Business Summit Going Global: Leagues Making Their Mark Away From Home
+The Sport Business Summit LaLiga/MLB: Going Global - Leagues Making a Mark Away from Home

 As Chief Communications Officer, Joris Evers is responsible for the global communications strategy at LaLiga.
 Before joining LaLiga, Joris was vice president and head of communications for Netflix in Europe, the Middle East and Africa (EMEA).
 Joris joined Netflix in 2011 at its Los Gatos, Calif. headquarters.
 He was deeply involved in the launch of Netflix throughout the world, including establishing the streaming company’s EMEA headquarters in Amsterdam.